badguppy/combine-php/README.md

 This assumes that the variables `component_nam` and `func_name` are available to be injected.

-### Autoloading Classes

-While not supported as of yet, it the very next feature planned and will be able to offer flexible autoloading with minimal coding.
-It will utilize same concepts as components

 ### Examples

 A few use case scenarios are